passlock-dev/passlock/README.md

 ## Prerequisites

-This example project uses the cloud based Passlock framework for passkey registration and authentication.
-Create a free account at [passlock.dev][passlock-signup]
+This example project uses the cloud based [Passlock][passlock] framework for passkey registration and authentication. **Passlock is free for personal and commercial use**.
+Create an account at [passlock.dev][passlock-signup]

 ## Clone this repo